reagrouptest/simple-sinatra-application/README.md

 * Master branch is used for application deployment.
 * Jenkins server is designed on single host.
 It is recommended to create the jenkins using high availability design.
-* Always ensure traffic in flight and data at rest is always encrypted in cloud.
+* Always ensure traffic in flight and data at rest is encrypted in cloud.

 ## Steps for AWS environment creation.

-Please download the  [Infrastructure as code ](https://github.com/reagrouptest/simple-sinatra-application.git) git repo and follow below instruction.
+Please download the  [Infrastructure as code ](https://github.com/reagrouptest/simple-sinatra-application.git) github repo and follow below instruction.
 This repository has vpc.yml and ec2.yml files which will be used for AWS network and application infrastructure build.

 1. Create network in AWS.
 2. Create application infrastructure in AWS.